evanseyf/blog/about.markdown

 Everything I didn't copy and paste, I wrote by hand on a 13" MacBook using TextWrangler.

-The fonts are Bell Gothic Black (available courtesy of [Cufon](http://cufon.shoqolate.com/generate/)), Helvetica, and Georgia.
+The fonts are Droid Sans (available courtesy of [Google Web Fonts](http://www.google.com/webfonts)), Helvetica, and Georgia.